Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 string locationDataResult = await client.GetStringAsync(locationDataUrl);
 var locationData = JsonConvert.DeserializeObject<WeatherLocationData>(locationDataResult);
 ```

-Once you retrive the WeatherLocationData result, finally you can use the Weather data endpoint with the ```WeatherLocationData.Woeid``` parameter to retrieve the Weather data for the location.
+Once you retrive the WeatherLocationData result, finally you can use the Weather data endpoint, ```/api/location/{locationid}``` with the ```WeatherLocationData.Woeid``` parameter to retrieve the Weather data for the location.
 ```csharp
 var locationWeatherDataUrl = $"https://wedra.azurewebsites.net/api/location/{locationData.Woeid}";
 string locationWeatherDataResult = await client.GetStringAsync(locationWeatherDataUrl);
 var locationWeatherData = JsonConvert.DeserializeObject<WeatherData>(locationWeatherDataResult);
 ```

+Once you retrieve the data from the API, you can populate the data in the Home Page UI elements.
+Keep in mind the use of Newtonsoft.JSON library, ```JsonConvert``` here to parse JSON data to C# objects, so make sure to add the necessary reference to your project.

 Resources: